 This is unlike the quiet, controlled, and meditative spaces you’ve practiced in before; the yoga instructor cranks up Slayer while you strike a warrior pose.
 High amplified distortion, thick, aggressive sound, and extended guitar solos blot out the chatter of your inner thoughts, making room for relaxed mindfulness only metal yoga can serve.

 “I find it a trip because the music is so intense and amazing that it’s all you can think about,” explains Jenine Lehfedt, owner of Sweet Serenity Yoga and Wellness Studio.
 “I have a harder time in a regular yoga class – I mean, I feel calm, but in metal yoga, all I concentrate on is the movement and the breath.
-It’s the most present I’ve ever been in my own body.”
+It’s the most present I’ve ever been in my own body, especially in Metal Barre Class you just push yourself to places you didn’t know possible!”

-The North Delta woman will be advocating for mental health and awareness by hosting NamaSlay Metal Yoga at her studio from 8:00-9:15 p.m. on Friday, July 19th.
-Proceeds from the event – which requires a $15 minimum donation – go toward Deltassist Family and Community Services Society (Deltassist), a non-profit organization that supports Delta residents through counseling and community-building workshops, events, senior support, outreach programs, and information services.
-Instructor Chelsea Franz is donating her time to teach the class and support a message she strongly believes in: that community matters, and no one is alone.
+The North Delta woman will be advocating for mental health and awareness by hosting NamaSlay Metal Barre at her studio from 6:30-7:30pm on Friday, August 27th.
+Proceeds from the event – which requires a $20 minimum donation – go toward Deltassist Family and Community Services Society (Deltassist), a non-profit organization that supports Delta residents through counseling and community-building workshops, events, senior support, outreach programs, and information services.
+Ins is donating her time to teach the class and support a message she strongly believes in that community matters, and no one is alone.

 “Whether or not you’re living with a mental illness, care for someone who is struggling with depression or anxiety, or simply just want to get involved, NamaSlay presents the opportunity to raise funds for mental health and have fun,” Lehfeldt goes on to say.
 “We tell people to let go of the typical expectations; this class combines a powerful yet gentle yoga practice with energetic music to tear down the ego and establish a deeper connection with the self.”